-There are ample rock pools to explore and taking your goggles, flippers and snorkel he's not far fetched at all.
+There are ample rock pools to explore and taking your goggles and snorkel is not far fetched at all.
 Don't be in a hurry on this hike.
-It's astonishing that between the bustling towns of Knysna and Plett and untouched portion of coastline exist and that shows no signs of development or civilisation.
+It's astonishing that between the bustling towns of Knysna and Plettenberg Bay and an untouched portion of coastline exist that shows no signs of development or civilization.
 Appreciate the privilege.

 Need I remind you to take your camera?
 The route is incredibly scenic.